dentonescu/cv-samples/pkixwebadm/README.md

 Keeping TLS certificates fresh across hobby projects is still a manual, spreadsheet-driven process. pkixwebadm will ingest PEM/DER files or reach out to endpoints via `openssl s_client`, capture the full chain, and surface the data in a concise dashboard with calendar exports and reminder hooks.

 ## Minimum Viable Product (MVP) scope
-The first shippable version focuses on core workflows; once these are done we can revisit containerisation and automation:
+The first shippable version focuses on core workflows; once these are done we can revisit containerisation, richer user management, and automation:
-- Bootstrap admin user login with session management and hashed credentials.
+- Authenticate a single bootstrap admin user with session management and hashed credentials (multi-user UX lands post-MVP).
 - Ingestion of uploaded certificates and remote endpoints (URLs), including drag/drop + URL widgets.
 - Persistence of certificates and their metadata to the database (SQLite + SQLAlchemy models/migrations).
 - List view that surfaces certificate expiries with filtering/sorting.